sontungexpt/stcursorword/README.md

 ## STCursorword

-A minimal plugin for highlighting the word under the cursor.
+A minimal and fast cursorword highlighting plugin for neovim written in lua

 - ❓ [Reasons for creating](#reason)
 - 👀 [Installation](#installation)